Stories About Our Pottery & Faith Journey

-We are a husband and wife team of local potters discovering if there is a different way to live life where our days can be filled with the joy of love and creativity!
-Apart from teaching pottery classes in Singapore, we also create handmade ceramic art pieces and functional pottery wares.
+We are a husband and wife team of potters on a journey to discover if there is a different way to live life where our days can be filled with the joy of love and creativity!

 National Integration Council | Fired Up to Do Good